mcmcgrath13/bike-tour-blog/content/blog/2022-06-30-day-39-welcome-to-wisconsin/index.md

 This morning started with a big hill out of Crystal Falls.
 I saw it looming in the distance when I turned into the campground last night, so I knew it was coming.
 It wasn’t as bad as I expected, which was a pleasant surprise.
 It was far from the only hill today - there were lots of rollers and climbers throughout the day.

 I really didn’t expect to find a coffee stop this morning based on what I knew of the towns ahead.
 I was pleasantly surprised when I stumble on the Village Lighthouse in Alpha.
-I wandered in and everyone was in kind of a circle chatting and I thought I was intruding on event, but aparrenyly everyone was just catching up and this is the local gathering spot.
+I wandered in and everyone was in kind of a circle chatting and I thought I was intruding in on an event, but aparrenyly everyone was just catching up and this is the local gathering spot.
 I grabbed a coffee and a slice of strawberry coffee cake (so good!) and joined the circle.

 Later on in Caspian, I restocked on postcard stamps and got my last Michigan post cards postmarked in Michigan, which is very important.